Valquaresma03/MAS/README.md

 ## Conclusion

+## Conclusion

+The results from both basic and advanced tests highlight the strengths and limitations of our multi-agent reinforcement learning solution for circle following.

-The results of this assignment show that the implemented reinforcement learning and subsumption architectures enable agents in a multi-agent system to learn and effectively follow a circular trajectory.
-In both basic and advanced scenarios, agents quickly converged to a stable and precise policy, as evidenced by the low mean radial and angular errors and the high time-on-target ratios.
+In the **basic scenario**, agents rapidly learned to follow the circle with high precision and stability, as shown by the low mean radial and angular errors and a high time-on-target ratio.
+This demonstrates that the RL approach is highly effective for coordinated control when the environment is less challenging and agent interactions are minimal.

-In the advanced tests, the system demonstrated robust performance even as the number of steps and agents increased.
-The agents maintained close proximity without colliding, and the need for obstacle avoidance was minimal—reflected by an avoid ratio near zero in the final test.
-This indicates that the learned policy not only achieves the desired circle-following behavior but also scales well in a multi-agent context, with agents able to coordinate and do avoidance maneuvers.

-Overall, the assignment validates the effectiveness of reinforcement learning in multi-agent robotic navigation.
-The quantitative metrics confirm that agents reach and sustain high-quality behavior, and the architecture is adaptable and reliable for both individual and group-level coordination.
+In the **advanced scenario**, the presence of obstacles and increased agent interactions made the environment significantly more challenging.
+The metrics from Test 2 reveal that agents spent most of their time avoiding obstacles and other agents, resulting in high mean errors and a time-on-target ratio of zero.
+The frequent close encounters and low separation values suggest that navigation and coordination become much harder as complexity rises.

+Overall, the experiments show that while our RL and subsumption architecture can achieve robust and reliable circle-following behavior in controlled settings, performance declines in highly dynamic or crowded environments where obstacle avoidance must take priority.
+These findings reinforce the importance of environment design, agent coordination strategies, and adaptive behaviors for scalable multi-agent learning.
+Future work should focus on improving obstacle avoidance integration and enabling more effective learning in dense, complex scenarios.